brewinn/raytracerchallenge/README.md

 ## License

+The Unity Test Project files are licensed under the MIT license, see tests/Unity/license.txt for more information.

-This project is licensed under GPL-3.0.
+This rest of the project is licensed under GPL-3.0.
 For more information, see the LICENSE file in the project's root directory.

 ## Project Status